-Jesus takes these two men through the Hebrew scriptures, beginning with Moses–in the Law, and continuing through all the Prophets.
-He shows them each of the Prophecies of the Messiah and How they were fulfilled by His life, death, and resurrection.
+Jesus takes these two men through the Hebrew scriptures, beginning with Moses in the Law, David in the Psalms, and continuing through all the Prophets.
+He shows these men each of the Prophecies of the Messiah and How they were fulfilled by His life, death, and resurrection.

 “Then Jesus said to them, “O foolish ones, and slow of heart to believe in all that the prophets have spoken!
 Ought not the Christ to have suffered these things and to enter into His glory?”
 And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself.” –Luke 24:25-27